 - Trim overhanging trees - reducing shade and leaf fall significantly slows moss and algae growth

 For full preparation advice before a professional clean, read our preparation guide.
-To understand the return on investment, see is pressure washing worth it?
+To understand the return on investment, see is pressure washing worth it? and our guide on how kerb appeal affects property value.

 Pressure Washing Across Surrey